liamjosephnolan/liamjosephnolan.github.io/projects.md

 title: Projects
 show_collection: projects
 description: >
+  I have spent a lot of time working on various sideprojects over the years.
-  Here you can find a collection of personal projects that I have worked on in my free time
+  Here you can find a collection of my favorites
 no_groups: true
 ---